 The results of the second round of the Delphi survey were reviewed at a face-to-face meeting of the working group.
-A total of 39 of the 46 (84.8 %) panellists participating in round one completed round two of the survey.
-All 23 items included in the second round were rated as important with no evidence of disagreement on ratings of any items according to the RAND/UCLA method.
-Qualitative feedback from the panellists participating in round two led to minor modifications to wording of a small number of recommendations and their explanations.
+A total of thirty-nine of the forty-six (84.8 percent) panelists participating in round one completed round two of the survey.
+All twenty-three items included in the second round were rated as important with no evidence of disagreement on ratings of any items according to the RAND/UCLA method.
+Qualitative feedback from the panelists participating in round two led to minor modifications to wording of a small number of recommendations and their explanations.
 This was fed back to the round two respondents who were given a final opportunity to comment on the readability of the final set of recommendations and explanations.
-Based on these methods, a final consensus list of 23 reporting items was developed.
+Based on these methods, a final consensus list of twenty-three reporting items was developed.